liumency/SYSU-CD/README.md

 <br>

 ## Citation

-Please cite our paper if you use SYSU-CD in your work:
+If you find our work useful for your research, please consider citing our paper:
 ```

 ```